Redawt/f4-frost-guide/starting.md

 You have to get up from your chair, activate the door, chose your name and SPECIAL stats, and then walk down the stairs.
 Activate the terminal there to deactivate the gray image overlay, and use the character creation option of the terminal.
 Change the appearence of your character here.

 After that, configure your MCM settings before you use one of the doors to get to the starting locations.
-The most important things you should do is to change the hunger setting in the Survival Configuration Menu (SMM) MCM, so that food doesn't sate your hunger based on its weight, but on its value instead.

-You should also check out the FROST MCM to configure stuff to your liking, and to set a hotkey for the Action Menu.
+You should check out the FROST MCM to configure stuff to your liking, and to set a hotkey for the Action Menu.
 The Action Menu can be used to place camping equipment from the Campsite mod, and to use crafting kits from FROST, as well as to attract the attention of enemies throuigh the "Make some noise" button.
 After you configured everything, you should make a save file, either through the pause menu, or with the console command `save [custom name for your safe file]`.

 ## Choose a starting location
 You can now choose one of the starting locations.
 If you are new to FROST, check out thr Highway Start and the Access Tunnel start.
 If you don't like a starting locations, just load the save file you made and check out another one.
+At each starting location you will find a duffle bag with a Mine Detector, some bottles and a tutorial holotape.
+(If you chose the Highway start, make sure to open your inventory and to unequip the blindfold)